sailathatammana/Natflix/README.md

 - `IDE able to build projects if you plan to run from an IDE`.

 ### Starting the database

 In the root folder, run

 ```
 docker-compose up
 ```

 ### Starting the backend server

 Open the root folder and run

 ```
 ./gradlew bootRun
 ```

+The front-end build is integrated with the back-end, and stored in the /static/folder.So, Open browser and visit http://localhost:8080 for the front-end web interface.One can also run Front-end application manually by following the instructions [here](https://github.com/sailathatammana/Natflix-frontend)

 ## Project organization